-When you shift perspective from focusing on the irritating habits to the wonderful behaviours – you’re changing your thoughts from the negative to the positive and this can make you feel more loved-up.
+When you shift perspective from focusing on irritating habits to wonderful behaviours – you’re changing your thoughts from the negative to the positive.
+And this can make you feel more loved-up.

 Getting that magic back from the early days seldom happens on its own.
 But doing it doesn’t have to take up all of your time – or even feel tedious.

-Other times it’s about more concrete measures; like fantasizing about intimate moments, engaging in an intimacy exercise together or sharing your first impressions of one another.
+Other times it’s about more concrete measures.
+These might be fantasizing about intimate moments, engaging in an intimacy exercise together or sharing your first impressions of one another.

 |cookielawinfo-checbox-analytics||11 months||This cookie is set by GDPR Cookie Consent plugin.
 The cookie is used to store the user consent for the cookies in the category "Analytics".|